BrueggenTI/InfoPaperGen-v2/replit.md

 - **Environment Management**: Robust environment variable management for sensitive data like API keys.

 ### Recent Changes (2025-01-04)
-- **PDF Generation Enhancement Attempt**: Attempted to implement browser-based PDF generation using Puppeteer and html-pdf-node to achieve pixel-perfect PDF output matching the live preview.
-However, these solutions failed in the Replit environment due to missing system dependencies (libglib-2.0.so.0, libasound.so.2, libxkbcommon.so.0).
+- **PDF Generation Enhancement**: Implemented enhanced jsPDF-based PDF generation that replicates the Live Preview layout exactly.
+The new generator creates professional PDFs with proper sectioning, tables, formatting, and styling that matches the web interface.
-- **Fallback Implementation**: Returned to enhanced jsPDF client-side generation as the viable solution for the current environment.
+- **Browser-based PDF Attempt**: Attempted to implement browser-based PDF generation using Puppeteer and html-pdf-node, but these solutions failed in the Replit environment due to missing system dependencies.
-- **PDF Preview Route**: Created dedicated PDF preview route (/pdf-preview) with print-optimized styling for potential future browser-based PDF generation.
+- **Enhanced Layout Matching**: New PDF generator includes proper headers, ingredient formatting with base product integration, nutrition tables, Nutri-Score display, claims sections, and storage/preparation information exactly as shown in Live Preview.
-- **Infrastructure**: Added PDF service architecture and API endpoints, though currently disabled due to environment constraints.
+- **Button Event Handling**: Fixed all navigation and upload button functionality by implementing proper event handling with preventDefault and stopPropagation to resolve intermittent clicking issues.

 ### External Dependencies
 - **OpenAI**: Used for advanced image recognition (nutrition extraction) and sophisticated natural language processing for ingredient translation.